KartofellFirst/Hotoe/README.md

 + DOM page structure

 Your application will have one-file structure and will stay readable for any frontender. <br>
-Hotoe promises you an application without any other backed rather than JS, but also admitting that it will not be lightweight. <br>
+Hotoe promises you an application without any other backed besides JS, but also admitting that it will not be lightweight. <br>
 Hotoe do not promise you anything less than **200mib usage** per app.
 After you finish your prototyping, if it does not fit your expectations, you can rewrite your app in any other language.

 Some things we restrict and highly not recommend doing.
 Read the conepts of [EWAs](Ewa.md)